Malafas/OpenRA/README.md

 *Will the persisted data be distributed within the RAID via a controller separate from the main machine (Hardware Implementation) or via a software that is installed in the main machine (Software Implementation)?*

 Given the high coupling profile of the Software implementation we pre-empted that, for the purpose of this system, the Hardware Implementation will be a more fitting approach.
-But let us check the Pros and Cons of each implementation.
+But let us check the Pros and Cons of each implementation first.

 **Software Implementation**
 * The processing of the tasks would have to be done by the CPU of a non-specific machine.